 INTRODUCTION

-Based on the 2018 joint consensus document issued by the European Heart Rhythm Association (EHRA), European Society of Cardiology Working Group on Thrombosis, European Association of Percutaneous Cardiovascular Interventions (EAPCI), and European Association of Acute Cardiac Care (ACCA), and endorsed by the Heart Rhythm Society (HRS), Asia-Pacific Heart Rhythm Society (APHRS), Latin America Heart Rhythm Society (LAHRS), and Cardiac Arrhythmia Society of Southern Africa (CASSA), the management of antithrombotic therapy in patients with atrial fibrillation (AF) undergoing percutaneous coronary intervention (PCI) should include an initial period of triple therapy (TT) with oral anticoagulant (OAC), aspirin and clopidogrel, followed by a period of double therapy (DT) with OAC and clopidogrel, and finally OAC monotherapy indefinitely (1) (Fig. 1).
-Immediate initiation of DT following PCI may be considered when concern regarding bleeding complications is predominant over that of myocardial ischemic events (1) (Fig. 1)
+Based on the 2018 joint consensus document issued by the European Heart Rhythm Association (EHRA), European Society of Cardiology Working Group on Thrombosis, European Association of Percutaneous Cardiovascular Interventions (EAPCI), and European Association of Acute Cardiac Care (ACCA), and endorsed by the Heart Rhythm Society (HRS), Asia-Pacific Heart Rhythm Society (APHRS), Latin America Heart Rhythm Society (LAHRS), and Cardiac Arrhythmia Society of Southern Africa (CASSA), the management of antithrombotic therapy in patients with atrial fibrillation (AF) undergoing percutaneous coronary intervention (PCI) should include an initial period of triple antithrombotic therapy (TAT) with oral anticoagulant (OAC), aspirin and clopidogrel, followed by double antithrombotic therapy (DAT) with OAC and clopidogrel until 12 months, and finally OAC monotherapy indefinitely (1) (Fig. 1).
+Immediate initiation of DAT following PCI may be considered when concern regarding bleeding complications is predominant over that of myocardial ischemic events (1) (Fig. 1)

-Once the above management suggestions are accepted, the following practical questions need to be addressed in sequence, as outlined in Fig. 2 and discussed below: for how long should TT be continued?
-For how long should subsequent DT be continued?
+Once the above management suggestions are accepted, identification of the chronological sequence according to which the associated practical questions need to be answered may be helpful.
+As outlined in Fig. 2 and discussed below, the questions and the sequence may be as follows:

+For how long should TAT be continued?

 Which P2Y12 inhibitor, i.e., clopidogrel vs. ticagrelor or prasugrel, should be given in combination?

-Which OAC, i.e., warfarin vs. non-vitamin K-antagonist (NOAC), should be chosen?
+Which OAC, i.e., vitamin K-antagonist (VKA) vs. non-vitamin K-antagonist (NOAC), should be chosen?

-Should a NOAC be chosen, which one should be preferred?
+Should a NOAC be chosen, is there anyone to be preferred?

-Which intensity of OAC, i.e., target International Normalized Ratio (INR) with warfarin or drug dose with NOAC, should be pursued?
+Which intensity of OAC, i.e., target International Normalized Ratio (INR) with VKA or drug dose with NOAC, should be pursued?

+Which OAC, i.e., VKA vs. NOAC, should be chosen for long-term monotherapy?

 QUESTIONS AND ANSWERS

 Section 1.1.
-For how long should TT be continued?
+For how long should TAT be continued?

-Across clinical trials comparing TT to DT, randomization took place from some hours to several days after PCI (2-5), which was carried out according to standard practice, including peri-procedural use of aspirin.
-Therefore, TT was initially implemented in all patients, including those who were subsequently randomized to DT.
-Based on consistent observations of an increased (early) risk of stent thrombosis (+50-60%) and/or myocardial infarction (+20-30%) with DT (6-9), the immediate withdrawal of aspirin after PCI appears not justifiable.
-Considering that the risk of stent thrombosis (and associated myocardial infarction) is the highest within the first hours/days after PCI (10), a duration of TT not shorter than 1 week is likely be warranted to all AF patients undergoing PCI, including those in whom the bleeding risk is predominant (11).
-Indeed, separation of the Kaplan-Meier curves of bleeding events in the PIONEER AF-PCI (2), RE-DUAL PCI (3), and AUGUSTUS (4) trials appears to occur not earlier than a few days/weeks after randomization, suggesting that the bleeding risk of TT as compared to DT is not substantially increased when its duration is limited.
-Of note, in the ENTRUST AF-PCI study (5) the early incidence of bleeding events was higher with DT than with TT.
+Across clinical trials comparing TAT to DAT, randomization took place from some hours to several days after PCI (2-5), which was carried out according to standard practice, including peri-procedural use of aspirin.
+Therefore, TAT was initially implemented in all patients, including those who were subsequently randomized to DAT.
+Based on consistent observations of an increased (early) risk of stent thrombosis (+50-60%) and myocardial infarction (+20-30%) with DAT (6-9), the immediate withdrawal of aspirin after PCI appears not justifiable.
+Considering that the risk of stent thrombosis (and associated myocardial infarction) is the highest within the first hours/days after PCI (10), a duration of TAT not shorter than 1 to few weeks is likely be warranted to all AF patients undergoing PCI, including those in whom the bleeding risk is predominant (11).
+Indeed, separation of the Kaplan-Meier curves of bleeding events in the PIONEER AF-PCI (2), RE-DUAL PCI (3), and AUGUSTUS (4) trials appears to occur not earlier than a few days/weeks after randomization, suggesting that the bleeding risk of TAT as compared to DAT is not substantially increased when its duration is limited.
+Of note, in the ENTRUST AF-PCI study (5) the early incidence of bleeding events was higher with DAT than with TAT.